2sic/2sxc-ui/projects/inpage/src/api/readme.md

 ## Naming convention

-* .[object-name] builds an object, but doesn't register it anywhere
+* .[object-name] builds an object, but doesn't register it a.nywhere
 * .register[something] will create an object and register it